Wildlife Veterinary Internship in Malawi

 • Gain a wealth of hands-on wildlife veterinary experience

-• Get involved in the management of a wildlife sanctuary
+• Get involved in the day-to-day of a wildlife sanctuary

 • Contribute to important wildlife conservation work in Malawi